Brake Caliper Replacement Cost

 brake caliper on a garage work table

-Are your brakes sticking, pulling your vehicle to one side or just not stopping your car like they used to?
-All three are signs that you may have a faulty brake caliper.
-(The caliper is the part that clamps down on your brake pads and rotor to stop your wheels from turning.)
+If your brakes are sticking, pulling your vehicle to one side or just not stopping your car like they used to, you may have a faulty brake caliper.
+A brake caliper is the part that clamps down on your brake pads and rotor to stop your wheels from turning.
+Learn more about brake caliper replacement costs and warranty coverage below.

 Key insights